gparra-dev/NYCYellowTaxiTrips/README.md

-# NYCYellowTaxiTrips V2
+# NYCYellowTaxiTrips V3

-New in V2!
-Streaming percentile calculation.
-See more in the section "Potential Issues and Performance Considerations" of the readme.
+New in V3!
+Using a projection of the schema to deserialize the file See more in the section "Potential Issues and Performance Considerations" of the readme.

 Hello!
 This is an app which receives the path to a NYC Yellow Trips Parquet file